-If you find errors in the present document, send your comment to: editor@etsi.org
+If you find errors in the present document, please send your comment to one of the following services: http://portal.etsi.org/chaircor/ETSI_support.asp

 Copyright Notification

 No part may be reproduced except as authorized by written permission.
 The copyright and the foregoing restriction extend to reproduction in all media.